macFanDave/GigaDAQ/README.md

 # GigaDAQ
-DAQ library for Arduino GIGA with Display Shield
+DAQ library for Arduino GIGA with Display Shield.

 ## Table of Contents